 18.7.2 In addition, upon request of a student's parent, the School shall provide the parent with a copy of any notes or additional documentation taken during the use of the ESI, including a description of the physical space in which a seclusion occurred or the type of physical restrained that was used.

-18.6.4~~18.7.3~~ Within ~~24~~48 hours of using an ESI on a student, the School shall notify the parent/guardian that ~~they~~parent may request a copy of any notes or additional documentation taken during the use of the ESI~~crisis situation~~.
+18.7.3 Within 48 hours of using an ESI on a student, the School shall notify the parent that the parent may request a copy of any notes or additional documentation taken during the use of the ESI.